 Football or Clutch Hold

 This position is useful if you have had a C-section but also allows you to rest while the baby breastfeeds.
-Lie on your side with your baby facing you.
+It is also a great position for large breasts.
+Lie on your side with your baby on their side facing you.
 Pull your baby close so your baby faces your body.

 Breastfeeding Problems and How to Solve Them

 Breastfeeding is a beautiful experience for parents and babies, but sometimes there are breastfeeding problems that make the experience difficult.
-Here is a list of the most common problems:
+Here is a list of some of the most common problems:

-If breastfeeding is painful and your baby seems hungry after feeding or doesn’t put on weight, it may be due to a poor breastfeeding latch.
+If breastfeeding is painful and your baby seems hungry after feeding or doesn’t put on weight, adjusting the latch and positioning may be the most important (and simplest) solution.
+If that doesn’t do the trick, it’s a good idea to reach out to a lactation consultant to get to the bottom of what’s going on.

-If you have a breast infection, your doctor will treat you.
-If a medicine is needed, your doctor will choose one that is safe to take while breastfeeding.
-If the baby has thrush–a minor yeast growth in the baby’s mouth-the baby may also be treated with medicine.
-If you have sore nipples, adjusting the latch may be the most important solution.
+If you have a breast infection, and medication is needed, your doctor will choose one that is safe to take while breastfeeding.
+If you or the baby have thrush–a minor yeast infection - both you and the baby may need to be treated with medicine.

 Whatever the problem is, don’t get discouraged.
 There are often very simple solutions–and our lactation consultants at Nest Collaborative can help you.

 If you are looking for breastfeeding support before and after your baby is born, our lactation consultants at Nest Collaborative can help.
-Our consultants are all board-certified and have the skill and experience to offer breastfeeding tips on any feeding and supply concerns you may have.
+Our consultants are all International Board-Certified Lactation Consultants (IBCLCs) and have the skill and experience to help with any and all concerns you may have.
 Ultimately, our goal is to help you meet your breastfeeding goals.
 We are here to help.
 Book an appointment today with one of our lactation consultants.

 Strictly Necessary Cookies